adikar23/Aircraft_Lights_PCB/README.md

 # Aircraft_Lights_PCB

 Project Background
 >Aviation and technology have always fascinated me, ever since I was a child.
 I've always been fascinated by aircraft and airspace, as well as how organised and systematic the entire aviation industry is.
-Each step protects the plane's and passengers' safety.
+Each step ensures the plane's and passengers' safety.
 One of the various safety measures used in aviation is the use of exterior lighting on an aircraft.

 📸 by me!